iJSPARK/iJSPARK.github.io/_posts/2021-12-12-rockscissorspaper.md

 }
 ```

 At first I got it wrong here.
 After game is over, sign which user select should appear at the position of the scissors.
-But emoji size is not 70.
+But emoji size don't appear 70.
-Because scissorsSginButoon is not Label. `titleLabel` isn't correspond so emoji's font back to standard form.
-I need to know achitecture of Swift.
+Because scissorsSginButoon not Label but Button. `titleLabel` isn't correspond to Button so emoji's font back to standard form.
+I think that need to know achitecture of Swift.

 ```swift
 scissorsSignButton.setTitle(userSign.emoji, for: .normal)